By Molly Patrick

 I see life as a rainbow.
 On one end, we have birth and on the other end we have death.
-The colors that make up the rainbow and hold everything together are love.
+The colors that make up the rainbow and hold everything together, is love.

 I know that opener was damn woo woo, but bear with me and take comfort in the fact that I’m not going to bust out a strand of mala beads, I have no interest in cleansing your energy, and I’ll never use the words “alignment”, “awaken”, and “centered” in the same sentence.

 What I’m getting at with the rainbow analogy is that from the time we’re born until the time we die we all have varying degrees of awesome and varying degrees of shit that we go through.

 We experience the pure bliss of falling in love.
 We experience the highest concentration of pain when someone we love dies, and we experience everything in between.